Pittsburgh-NEH-Institute/pr-app/pr-app-tutorials/facets-and-fields.md

     }</facet_test>
 ```

 One reason to prefer facets to the regular XQuery FLWOR strategy is that with facets the counts are computed at index time, while with FLWOR they are computed at query time.
-With a small amount of data the difference will not be noticeable, but computing counts at index time has the same performance advantage as indexing in general: a precomputed value is computed only once and in a context where performance is not critical, and the result can then be retrieved quickly because it does not have to be recomputed each time it is needed.
+With a small amount of data the difference will not be noticeable, but computing counts at index time can provide a substantial improvement in performance because 1) the counting is performed only once (instead of being repeated for each query) and 2) performance is typically more valuable at qhery time than during indexing.

 ----